cloud-ark/kubeplus/README.rst

    $ kubectl get --raw "/apis/platform-as-code/v1/man?kind=Moodle"

-The 'man' endpoint provides capability to find 'man page' like information about Custom Resources.
+The 'man' endpoint is used to find out 'man page' like information about Custom Resources.
 It essentially exposes the information packaged in 'usage' and 'constants' annotations on a CRD.

 .. code-block:: bash